omar-nafea/FullStack/Docs/Top 10+ Backend Technologies to Use in 2025 Expert Advice.md

 APIs (or Application Programming Interfaces) and web services are another mandatory incorporation to the list of top backend technologies any developer should keep in mind.
 They enable communication between different software systems.

-The three most common types of APIs right now, are REST, GraphQL and gPRC, let’s take a closer look at each one of them.
+The three most common types of APIs right now, are REST, GraphQL and gPRC, let's take a closer look at each one of them.

 ### REST